Pine Hills, Florida

 Pine Hills is a census-designated place (CDP) and unincorporated subdivision in Orange County, Florida, United States, west of Orlando.
 Per the 2020 U.S. census, the population was 66,111.
 It is a part of the Orlando–Kissimmee–Sanford, Florida Metropolitan Statistical Area (home to 2,134,311 people in 2010).

-Pine Hills is home to several parks, five elementary schools, two middle schools, and one high school.

-As a part of the Florida Coast To Coast Bicycle Trail, the Pine Hills Trail is also being developed running from Barnett Park through the middle of the community to Clarcona-Ocoee Road.

-As a result of residential demographic shifts, the area has been described as one of Central Florida's most prominent minority-majority communities, showcasing a highly diverse cultural tapestry, featuring significant Haitian, Jamaican, Spanish, and Asian population centers.
+As a result of residential demographic shifts, the area has been described as one of Central Florida's most prominent minority-majority communities, featuring significant African American, Haitian, Jamaican, and Puerto Rican population centers.

 History

 The area that would become Pine Hills began in 1953 with the first subdivisions – Robinswood and Pine Ridge Estates – constructed along the newly completed Pine Hills Road north of Colonial Drive (SR 50).
 It was one of the first suburbs of Orlando and grew as a bedroom community for the workers of Martin Marietta (now Lockheed Martin).
-At the time, it was an upper-middle class suburb with a country club named "Silver Pines".
+At the time, it was an upper-middle class suburb with a country club named "Silver Pines."

-During the 1960s and into the 1970s, Pine Hills grew north from the original subdivisions around Pine Hills Rd and Colonial Drive to include new neighborhoods off of Silver Star Rd in the north around Powers Dr and to the east around Pine Hills and Indian Hill Roads.
+During the 1960s and into the 1970s, Pine Hills grew north from the original subdivisions around Pine Hills Road and Colonial Drive to include new neighborhoods off of Silver Star Road in the north around Powers Drive, and to the east around Pine Hills and Indian Hill Roads.
 The community built its own fire department, a post office branch, and several schools.

 In the 1970s, the Orange County government seized Pine Hills' fire engine in an effort to consolidate county-wide fire services.
 Nevertheless, Pine Hills continued to grow and community leaders began an initiative to incorporate Pine Hills into a city.
 However, this initiative was eventually abandoned.

-Several Orange County Commissioners and Florida State House of Representatives and Senators have lived and worked in Pine Hills.
 During the 1980s, the City of Orlando began annexing sections of Pine Hills.
 Some areas annexed during this time include North Lane east of Pine Hills Road, Clarion Drive south of Clarcona-Ocoee Road, and areas of the Signal Hill subdivision.
 Residents rejected further annexation, fearing larger taxes and little representation from Orlando.
-Eventually, as Orlando's growth surrounded Pine Hills, many of the original families moved into newer neighborhoods in nearby Ocoee, Winter Garden and MetroWest.
+Eventually, as Orlando's growth surrounded Pine Hills, many of the original families moved into newer neighborhoods in nearby Ocoee, Winter Garden, and MetroWest.

 Into the late 1980s and during the 1990s, Pine Hills fell into a state of decline.
 Silver Pines Country Club was closed, and apartment complexes were built on the property in the mid-1990s.
-The "Pine Hills Shopping Center" lost its long-time tenants and was eventually converted in the late 1990s into "Pine Hills Marketplace", a strip mall with discount stores.
+The "Pine Hills Shopping Center" lost its long-time tenants and was eventually converted in the late 1990s into "Pine Hills Marketplace," a strip mall with discount stores.